PLEASE NOTE: The ‘before’ photos shown in this post were taken by the previous owners of the property.

 If I build it they will come (I hope)

 Faced with this neutral-uncluttered-dilemma, I took a stand and decided to completely ignore those safe, boring pointers.
-By then I’d also scoured the larger vacation rental sites and had learned that, although neutral and uncluttered was the norm, there were unique, quirky places on offer too.
-That made me feel braver.
+By then I’d also scoured the larger vacation rental sites and had learned that, although neutral and uncluttered was the norm, there were some unique, quirky places on offer too.
+That made me feel a little more confident.

 So early on I committed myself to creating a getaway that I’d like to stay in.
 It would be arty and unique.
 It would be colourful and interesting.
 It would suit different types of guests, not couples alone.
-It would bend the uncluttered rule.
+It would bend the uncluttered rule and break the neutrals rule.
 It would be inviting and, perhaps, a little curious too!
-Fingers crossed that people would like the style.
+I crossed my fingers, hoping this unorthodox style would be a winner.

-As I do when buying cars, I focused on the most important factor first – the colour :).
+As I do when buying cars, I focused on the most important factor first – the colour.
 I settled on a largely monchramatic, black and white colourway with splashes of lime green and turquoise.
 I really like this combo and it was eventually used in every room.
-And it was so not neutral!
+More importantly, it was so not neutral!

 My plan began

 The layout of my home dictated the space I was able to convert into a holiday apartment.
 My home is not a mansion by any means, but it did have a wing I could section off for rental use.

 As the following ‘before’ floorplan shows, the available space initially contained: